stevento/genshin-team-tracker/README.md

 ## User Stories

 As a user, I want to ...
-- create any number of different teams
+- create and add multiple teams to a list of teams
 - add up to four characters a team (a character can be used on different teams)
 - know what elemental resonance(s) is/are on a team
 - know what elemental reactions each team can produce